5 Steps to Execution

 Do You Have Rhythm?

-Death by Meeting by Patrick Lencioni and Mastering the Rockefeller Habits by Verne Harnish.
+A few books that are great for learning and implementing better meeting processes are Death by Meeting by Patrick Lencioni and Mastering the Rockefeller Habits by Verne Harnish.